LucianaMarques/esp8266app/README.md

 # esp8266app
 Mobile aplication developed with Android Studio.
-Application receives csv files from Node MCU esp8266 board.
+The result of this work should be an android application that receives csv files from Node MCU esp8266 board.

+- May 2018

 AndroidStudio setup: